 About The Clifton Club

-Since 1902 The Clifton Club has been one of the most pleasant places to visit and spend time on the shores of Lake Erie, providing a quiet and relaxing experience with the convenience of being close to the Greater Cleveland area.
+Established in 1902, The Clifton Club has been one of the most pleasant places to visit and spend time on the shores of Lake Erie, providing a quiet and relaxing experience with the convenience of being close to the Greater Cleveland area.

-Today the Club offers its members best-in-class service from a dedicated staff, mouthwatering food prepared by an highly trained and experience chef, and all this provided in a beautiful historical building situated 90 feet above Lake Erie at the mouth of the Rocky River.
+Today the Club offers its members best-in-class service from a dedicated staff, mouthwatering food prepared by a highly trained and experience chef, and all this provided in a beautiful historical building situated 90 feet above Lake Erie at the mouth of the Rocky River.

 Our 3-story clubhouse provides a haven for its members and their guests.
 It is a place to meet, socialize, and enjoy fine food and impeccable service.
 The clubhouse is composed of formal and informal dining rooms and lounges, a private dining room, a pub, as well as a terrace overlooking our beautiful patio and manicured gardens.
 The Clifton Club is truly a rare gem and a treasure of Lakewood, Cleveland and all of Northeast, Ohio.